shaunakg/portfolio-zola/content/posts/ultramarine.md

 Here’s a rundown of how you would expect to use Ultramarine.

-1. Create a chat by navigating to /chat/<your chat name>.
+1. Create a chat by navigating to /chat/&lt;your chat name&gt;.
 2. Enter a **password** and a username, and connect to the chat.
 3. Send a message.
 4. Recieve a message